highlights of operations

 At Chevron, we believe that education is an important factor in the economic growth and well-being of the communities where we operate.

 The Caltex Fuel Your School program was launched in the Philippines in 2015.
 The program was honored with awards from the American Chamber Foundation of the Philippines and from the Public Relations Society of the Philippines.
-An estimated 600 teachers, 3,000 10th-grade students and 102,200 students from succeeding levels in Metro Manila’s highest-need public schools have benefited from the program.
+Almost 500 teachers and more than 300,000 11th- and 12th-grade students from succeeding levels in the highest-need public schools in Metro Manila, Davao City, Bicol Region and Northwest Luzon have benefited from the program.
 Other educational programs we support include:

 - Scholarships for 700 gifted high school and college students in need